istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.x/upgrade-notes/index.md

 # Istio configuration during installation

-Historically, Istio has deployed certain configuration objects as part of the installation.
-This has caused problems with upgrades, confusing user experience, and makes the installation less flexible.
-As a result, we have minimized the configurations we ship as part of the installation.
+Historically, Istio deployed certain configuration objects as part of the installation.
+This caused problems with upgrades, a confusing user experience, and makes the installation less flexible.
+As a result, we minimized the configurations we ship as part of the installation.

 This includes a variety of different configurations: